muratk5n/thirdwave/en/2022/02/h2-end-use.md

 Homes can utilize H2 based fuel-cells to power entire households.
-A 2 KW fuel-cell system will use up 80 kg of H2 annually, and is more than enough to power the household.
+A 2 KW fuel-cell system will use up 80 kg of H2 annually, and is more than enough to power home devices.
 Note that as a by-product fuel-cells also generate heat which can be used as winter time heating.
 The hydrogen can be suplied as seperate canisters to be bought regularly, through pipelines.
 H2 can even be generated from rooftop solar and be